WhiskersStack/PokemonWithMongo/README.md

 ---

-## 📚 Gameplay Flow
+## 🎮 Gameplay Flow

-1. Welcome screen with loading animation
+1. Launch the game (welcome screen appears)
-2. User clicks to draw a card
+2. Click to draw a Pokémon card
-3. System selects a Pokémon and displays its name
+3. The game displays a random Pokémon name
-4. Game checks for duplicates
+4. If it's a duplicate, you're notified
-5. Option to draw again or quit
+5. Draw again or exit

 ---

-## 🌱 Future Enhancements
+## 🌟 Planned Improvements

-* 🖼️ Add Pokémon card images
+* 🖼️ Display official Pokémon card images
-* 💾 Save drawn history to local file
+* 💾 Save drawn history to file for later sessions
-* 🌐 Integrate real-time Pokémon data API
+* 🌐 Integrate real Pokémon data from an API
-* 🏆 Add scoring and levels
+* 🏆 Add scoring, streaks, or level-ups

 ---

 ## 📄 License

-MIT © 2025
+MIT License © 2025

 ---

-## 💬 Feedback
+## 💬 Feedback & Contributions

-Open an issue or share ideas for improvements!
+Found a bug or have a feature idea?
+Open an issue or submit a pull request!

+Thanks for playing! 🎉